VivekRocks544/Minimax.java/README.md

 in Tic Tac Toe

-To play this game firstly compile and run this code and then you will have a choice to mark first move on the grid or let the ai make the first move . to enter your move choose the numbers betwen 1 to 10 to enter on any grid.
+To play this game firstly compile and run this code and then you will have a choice to mark first move on the grid or let the ai make the first move . to enter your move choose the numbers from 1 to 9 to enter on any grid.

 1 | 2 | 3
 ----------